Parking at SSP

 All teams playing at SSP (home & opponent) have to pay?

-Yes, the only difference may be if the SSP team have purchased a membership or annual pass to reduce the cost of parking.
+Yes, the only difference may be if the SSP team have purchased a membership to reduce the cost of parking.

 -